eProsima/Micro-XRCE-DDS-docs/docs/gen.rst

 This tool is able to generate from a given IDL specification file, the C struct associated with the Topic, as well as, the serialization and deserialization methods.
 Also, it has the possibility to generate a sample demo that works with the proposed topic.
-As an example of the power of this tool, the following shows the source code generated from the ShapeDemo IDL file.
+As an example of the potential of this tool, the following shows the source code generated from the ShapeDemo IDL file.

 ::